CSCI-3308-CU-Boulder/3308SP21_section014_2/Buff-Forums/README2.md

-To start Application:
+To start Buff Forums on Port 3000:
 1. "docker-compose up"

-To close Application:
+To close Buff Forums:
 2. "docker-compose down"

 If you want to run create.sql and insert.sql and test database setup on initialization.
 The database needs to be deleted after the container has been removed.